TwiN/go-color/README.md

 # go-color

-A lightweight, simple and cross-platform package to colorize text in terminals.
+An extremely lightweight, simple and cross-platform package to colorize text in terminals.

 ## Usage